ucb-rit/savio-training-intro-fall-2021/intro.md

 - All regular Berkeley faculty can request 300,000 service units (roughly core-hours) per year through the [Faculty Computing Allowance (FCA)](https://docs-research-it.berkeley.edu/services/high-performance-computing/getting-account/faculty-computing-allowance/)
 - Researchers can also purchase nodes for their own priority access and gain access to the shared Savio infrastructure and to the ability to *burst* to additional nodes through the [condo cluster program](https://docs-research-it.berkeley.edu/services/high-performance-computing/condos/condo-cluster-service/)
 - Instructors can request an [Instructional Computing Allowance (ICA)](https://docs-research-it.berkeley.edu/services/high-performance-computing/getting-account/instructional-computing-allowance/).
+- The application process has gotten even easier with the introduction of the [MyBRC](https://mybrc.brc.berkeley.edu/), the Berkeley Research Computing Access Management System
+- Please bear in mind that applications have to be manually reviewed before they can be approved.

 Faculty/principal investigators can allow researchers working with them to get user accounts with access to the FCA or condo resources available to the faculty member.

 # System capabilities and hardware